 Step 1: Application Procedure and Forms

+The U.S. Consulate General in Jerusalem has jurisdiction over nonimmigrant visa applicants who reside in the city of Jerusalem, the West Bank, and Gaza.
 All nonimmigrant visa applicants, even children listed in a parents' passports, are required to do the following:

 - Complete the Form DS-160 visa application

 - Pay the machine-readable visa (MRV) application fee

 - Present an undamaged passport or other travel document valid for at least six months beyond the holder's period of stay in the United States.
 The travel document must have at least one blank page.

 - Provide one photograph that meets State Department regulations